pprice/typescript-react-mobx/README.md

 Navigate to http://localhost:3000/

 ## vscode
-If you want to use this project with Visual Studio Code, make sure you install the "Debugger for Chrome" extension; the "F5" to launch an attached chrome instance with source maps!
+If you want to use this project with Visual Studio Code, make sure you install the "[Debugger for Chrome](https://github.com/Microsoft/vscode-chrome-debug)" extension; the "F5" to launch an attached chrome instance with source maps!

-Make sure webpack-dev-server is already running, either through the "webpack-dev-server" vscode task, or just from running `npm start`;
+Make sure webpack-dev-server is already running, either through the "webpack-dev-server" vscode task, or just from running `npm start`